How to Create Pre-Launch Buzz for Your Book Right Now

 - Plan a virtual Facebook Release party (great for interaction, not necessarily for ‘selling’ books)

-- Attend Twitter chats relevant to your genre/interests; great for building connections
+- Attend Twitter chats (or create your own!) relevant to your genre/interests; great for building connections

 - Start sending out newsletters with exclusive snippets and teasers.
 It’s okay if you change course along the way — share your publishing journey.